ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group/GROUPNAME/kdc-cred': All group member Clients can send a GET request to this resource in order to retrieve the current authentication credential of the KDC.

-### Obtaining Latest Group Keying Material and Sender ID

-If a group member wants to retrieve the latest group keying material as well as its Sender ID that it has in group (if Publisher), it sends a Key Distribution Request to the KDC.
+* '/ace-group/GROUPNAME/nodes/NODENAME: A group member can send a Key Distribution to the KDC by sending a GET request to this resource to retrieve the latest group keying material as well as its Sender ID that it has in group (if Publisher).

-That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.

   The KDC processes the Key Distribution Request according to {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

   * The 'key' field is formatted as defined in {{join-response}} of this document.
 If the requesting group member is not a Publisher Client, then the 'key' field does not include the 'group_SenderId' parameter.

   * The 'exi' field MUST be present.

   Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material, and Sender ID (if the 'key' field includes the 'group_SenderId' parameter).
 If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data hereafter.

 ### Requesting a New Sender ID ## {#sec-key-renewal-request}